You have money to put into Bitcoin. Should you buy all at once, or spread your purchases over weeks and months?

-The internet is full of strong opinions on both sides.
-DCA evangelists say it removes emotion and reduces risk.
-Lump-sum advocates point to math showing that getting in early beats waiting.
+DCA fans say spreading it out removes emotion and lowers risk.
+Lump-sum fans point to math showing that earlier entry beats waiting.
 Both sides are partially right, and both leave out important context.

-This guide doesn't pick a winner.
-Instead, it walks through the actual data across Bitcoin's market cycles, explains the tradeoffs honestly, and helps you decide which approach fits your situation.
-Because the answer depends less on which strategy is "better" and more on who you are, how much you have, and when you're starting.
+This guide walks through actual data across Bitcoin's market cycles, explains the tradeoffs, and helps you pick the approach that fits your situation.
+The right answer depends less on which strategy is "better" and more on your risk tolerance, your capital, and your starting point.

 What Is Dollar-Cost Averaging?

-Dollar-cost averaging (DCA) means investing a fixed amount of money at regular intervals, regardless of the current price.
-Instead of making one big purchase, you break your investment into smaller, consistent buys: $100 every week, $500 every month, or whatever fits your budget.
+Dollar-cost averaging (DCA) means buying a fixed dollar amount of Bitcoin at regular intervals, regardless of the current price.
+You break your investment into smaller, consistent buys: $100 every week, $500 every month, or whatever fits your budget.

-The mechanics are straightforward.
 When Bitcoin's price is high, your fixed dollar amount buys fewer satoshis.
-When the price drops, the same dollar amount buys more.
-Over time, this produces a weighted average cost that sits somewhere between the highs and lows of the period.
-You never buy at the absolute bottom, but you also never buy everything at the absolute top.
+When it drops, the same amount buys more.
+Over time, your average cost lands somewhere between the highs and lows of the period.
+You never buy at the absolute bottom, but you never buy everything at the absolute top either.

-DCA is the default strategy for most people for a simple reason: it matches how most people earn money.
-If you receive a paycheck every two weeks, setting aside a portion for Bitcoin each pay period is natural.
-You don't need a lump sum saved up.
-You don't need to make a timing decision.
-You just buy consistently and let the math work over time.
+DCA is the default strategy because it matches how most of us earn money.
+If you get paid every two weeks, setting aside a portion for Bitcoin each pay period is natural.
+You do not need a large sum saved up or a timing decision.
+You buy consistently and let the math compound.

 Try our DCA Calculator to model what consistent Bitcoin purchases would have returned over any historical period.